|Applying to Rensselaer

 ||Official Test Scores (GRE general, GRE subject, or GMAT as required by the department)

-- Official test scores are required and must be requested from the testing organization.
+- Official test scores are required and may be uploaded to your application.

 - GRE or GMAT reports should reflect test scores dated within five years.
-Older scores are not available from ETS.
+Older scores are not available from the testing agency.

 ||Portfolio (Architecture, Built Ecologies, and Electronic Arts only)